Why are we working on this?

 We are collaborating with children - as well as local, national and transnational partners - to run workshops on children’s involvement in citizens’ assemblies.

-We are developing resources and cross-collaborations within the sector - connecting the dots between those working in children’s rights, youth policy, climate engagement and deliberative democracy.
+We founded a global community of practice [link coming soon] for those working in children’s rights, youth policy, climate engagement and deliberative democracy.

 Leading research